Skip to Main Content

 What are the general characteristics of scholarly articles?

-• a sober, serious look
+• a professional, serious look

-• often contain many graphs and charts but few colorful pictures
+• often contain graphs and/or charts

 • always cite their sources in the form of footnotes, endnotes, or a bibliography